Proposed changes in floodplain management

 - the status of the application.

 The NSW Water Register does not include information about controlled activity approvals.
+Information publicly available from a register of controlled activity approvals is available at our local offices.

 The information is provided consistent with the requirements of section 57 of the Privacy and Personal Information Act 1998.